dbenjaminmiller/domitian/README.md

-HZ Renaissance
+HZ Flavius
 ======================

-HZ Renaissance is a project to develop a full-featured, free and open-source implementation of Hermann Zapf's Palatino design.
+HZ Johannes is a project to develop a full-featured, free and open-source implementation of Hermann Zapf's Palatino design.
 The "HZ" in the name is in reference to Hermann Zapf.
+"Flavius" is in refrerence to the Flavian Palace (Domus Flavia), constructed on the Palatine Hill.

 Acknowledgments